viamrobotics/docs/docs/components/input-controller/_index.md

 linkTitle: "Input Controller"
 weight: 60
 type: "docs"
+no_list: true
 description: "An input controller, like a gamepad or elevator button panel, is a device humans use to control a robot's actions."
 tags: ["input controller", "components"]
 icon: "img/components/controller.png"
 # SME: James
 ---

-You should already be familiar with human-interface devices, like keyboards and mice, elevator button panels, light power switches, joysticks, and gamepads, or, video game controllers, from your daily life.
+You are likely already familiar with human-interface devices, like keyboards and mice, elevator button panels, light power switches, joysticks, and gamepads, or, video game controllers, from your daily life.

-Configuring an *input* component allows you to implement one of these devices into your robot, enabling you to control your robot's actions by interacting with the device.
+Configuring an *input* component allows you to use one of these devices with your robot, enabling you to control your robot's actions by interacting with the device.

 Most robots with an input controller need at least the following hardware:

 - A power supply cable or batteries.
-- (Optional) A component that you can direct the input to control the position of, like an [arm](/components/arm/) or [motor](/components/motor).
-See those pages for additional required hardware and configuration.
+- A component that you can control, like an [arm](/components/arm/) or [motor](/components/motor).

 ## Configuration